UPPMAX/Basic_Singularity_Apptainer/docs/CaseStudies/pixi_uv.md

 # [pixi](https://pixi.prefix.dev/latest/) and [uv](https://docs.astral.sh/uv/) in a container

 Here is an example basic template to setup both tools in a Singularity container.
+(or this project [Pixitainer](https://github.com/RaphaelRibes/pixitainer) for an alternative approach)

 ```singularity
 Bootstrap: docker